Free flu vaccine for children aged 6 months to under 5 years

 Flu can be fatal, even in healthy children.
 Infants and children under 5 years of age are at increased risk of flu-related complications.
 A yearly flu vaccine is the best way to reduce the risk of your child getting sick with the flu and spreading the flu to others.

-The free flu vaccine will be available through your usual immunisation provider, including GPs and ACT Health Maternal and Child Health Immunisation Clinics, from April 2018.
+The free flu vaccine will be available through your usual immunisation provider, including GPs and ACT Health Early Childhood Immunisation Clinics, from April 2018.
 While the vaccine is provided free by the ACT Government, your doctor may charge a consultation fee.

 - Early Childhood Immunisation Clinics 2018